City of Kingston: Culture and arts

-Mordialloc's Main Street in particular features a diverse restaurant scene with iconic culinary experiences that have become a beacon of pride for the city.
+Mordialloc's Main Street in particular features a diverse restaurant scene and nightlife, with a range of culinary experiences that contribute to the character of the area.

 Media and entertainment

 The filming at Kath Day-Knight and Kel Knight's 'townhouse' (in the fictional suburb of Fountain Lakes) for the Australian comedy television series Kath & Kim was shot in Patterson Lakes at Lagoon Place.

 Kath & Kimderella was also filmed at the same location as the original Day-Knight house of the TV series.

 The Australian TV series Underbelly Files was filmed in Cheltenham and Rush included an episode filmed in Moorabbin.

-Australian television and radio personality, Rex Hunt was born in Mentone.
+Numerous notable figures in Australian entertainment have connections to the municipality, including actor Guy Pearce, who attended school in Parkdale; comedian and broadcaster Glenn Robbins, who was raised in Cheltenham; actor and comedian Magda Szubanski, educated at Mentone Girls' Grammar School; and Australian television and radio personality, Rex Hunt who was born in Mentone.

 Economy

 The City of Kingston's Gross Regional Product is estimated at $14.23 billion, which represents 2.44% of the state's GSP (Gross State Product), where manufacturing is the largest employer generating 16,882 local jobs.
+Kingston is home to more than 18,000 businesses and supports over 90,000 jobs.
 With the industrial sector being one of the largest and most concentrated in Victoria, the city is one of the state's major employment centres.

 The Moorabbin Airport, DFO Moorabbin and Westfield Southland are significant economic landmarks for the City of Kingston.
 This is Kingston is the city's tourism and economic marketing arm.

-Council services
+Council services and investment

-The council has an operational expenditure budget of $296.1 million, with works involving areas such as road maintenance and construction, community, cultural and youth activities, town planning and development, waste management and recycling, maintenance of parks and public areas, public health and animal control, library services, and business and tourism support.
+The City of Kingston has an operational expenditure budget of $296.1 million, which supports the delivery of a broad range of municipal services across the municipality.
+Key areas of expenditure include road maintenance and construction; community, cultural and youth services; statutory town planning and development functions; waste management and recycling services; maintenance of parks and public open space; public health and animal management; library services; and initiatives supporting local business and tourism development.

+In addition to its operational expenditure, the City of Kingston has adopted a capital works program of approximately $103.6 million for the 2025–26 financial year.
+The program includes investment in road reconstruction and resurfacing, drainage upgrades, footpaths and cycling infrastructure, park and open space improvements, community and sporting facilities, public buildings, playground renewals and environmental sustainability projects.